Jason Rapert

-Political career
+Early life, education, and career

+In 1990, Rapert married Laurie Ellen Tyler of Pocahontas in Randolph County and a member of the Jarrett Tribe Family.
+The couple moved to Conway, where they both attended the University of Central Arkansas, where he majored in Political Science and Sociology.
+He worked for United Parcel Service while attending college.

+Rapert is the founder and president of Holy Ghost Ministries.
+A 2012 profile in a local newspaper reported that he made annual missionary visits to Ghana.

+State Senate (2011–2023)

 Rapert was elected in 2010 to the Arkansas State Senate, representing the 18th district.
 As a result of decennial redistricting, he sought reelection in the 35th district in 2012, when he defeated Democrat Linda Tyler.
 In the general election held on November 4, 2014, Rapert won a four-year term in the state Senate by defeating Democrat Joel Pearson, 13,483 votes to 10,267.

+Rapert is a member of the conservative American Legislative Exchange Council (ALEC).

+Rapert has embraced the label of Christian nationalist.
+In 2019, Rapert founded the National Association of Christian Lawmakers (NACL), a far-right group that seeks to dismantle separation of church and state.
+In an interview in 2023, Rapert described America as a country that had "reached a level of debauchery and immorality that is at biblical proportions."
+He recruited influential figures of the Christian right, including Mike Huckabee, Bob McEwen, and Tony Perkins, to join the group's advisory board.

+In 2017, Rapert introduced legislation to remove the names of the Clintons from the Bill and Hillary Clinton National Airport in Little Rock.

 Reproductive rights

-Rapert believes in banning abortion even for victims of rape and incest, as well as banning exceptions for the health of the mother.
+Rapert supports banning abortion without exceptions for rape, incest, or the health of the mother.

-Rapert authored a bill to ban all abortions in Arkansas after twelve weeks of pregnancy.
-Then-Governor Mike Beebe (D) vetoed the bill as unconstitutional, but "the Republican-led Legislature overrode his veto."
+In 2013, Rapert authored a bill to ban all abortions in Arkansas after twelve weeks of pregnancy.
+Then-Governor Mike Beebe (D) vetoed the bill as unconstitutional, but Republican-majority Legislature overrode the veto.
 In 2013, a federal judge stopped the law from being implemented, saying it was likely unconstitutional.
 In January 2016, the U.S. Supreme Court denied the State's petition for a writ of certiorari to review the case.
 The State of Arkansas was ordered to pay over $97,000 in attorneys' fees and costs to the prevailing plaintiffs before the Supreme Court decision was finalized.